bearcatjs/bearcat-dao/README.md

 app.use(sync, {sync: {path:__dirname + '/app/dao/mapping', dbclient: {}}});
 ```

-we now use bearcat-dao to handle db operations, therefor dbclient can an empty object to be compatible for pomelo-sync(in pomelo-sync dbclient must be passed)
+we now use bearcat-dao to handle db operations, therefore dbclient can an empty object to be compatible for pomelo-sync(in pomelo-sync dbclient must be passed)

 then in your application app/dao/mapping directory, you can write mappings